Quick/Quick/Documentation/en-us/ArrangeActAssert.md

 public func offer(banana: Banana) -> String {
   if banana.isEdible {
     return "Hey, want a banana?"
-  } else {
+  }
   return "Hey, want me to peel this banana for you?"
-  }
 }
 ```